Secretary of Defense Ash Carter: "Clearly, these two soldiers are trail blazers"

 “We’ve shown that it’s not exclusively a male domain here,” he said.

 There’s no question they’ve earned the tabs that will be pinned on them.

 Background prepared them

-Haver was a cross-country runner in her Texas high school and graduated in 2008, The Washington Post reported.
+Haver was a cross-country runner in her Texas high school and graduated in 2008.

 “Haver was the most intense; she was the most vocal, she wasn’t afraid to speak up,” Sgt.
 1st Class Tiffany Myrick, a military police noncommissioned officer who served as an observer and adviser at Ranger Schools, told Defense One.

 “Haver was more of my personality – when she wanted to get something done, she was like, ‘Get over and let’s get it done.’… When I watched Haver patrol, when she was yelling at the guys to get in position and get moving, I just kind of chuckled to myself because that is something I would do or say, so I laughed to myself at that.
 She was well respected and that stood out a lot and that also reflected her leadership style as well.”